eXascaleInfolab/bench-vldb20/Algorithms/README.md

 - cd `Algorithms/NewAlgorithms/cpp/`

-- Create the files .h and .cpp in folder `Algorithms`.
+- Create the files .h and .cpp inside folder `Algorithms`.
 We have added an example of ZeroImpute.h and ZeroImpute.cpp to the folder.
     - `ZeroImpute.h` contains the class `ZeroImpute`
     - `ZeroImpute.cpp`contains the recovery function  `ZeroImpute::ZeroImpute_Recovery()`